Skip to content

 General

-During each expedition NDSF provides a single copy of the full data distribution to the Chief Scientist and a copy to the shoreside WHOI archive.
-The Woods Hole Oceanographic Institution (WHOI) maintains an archive for oceanographic data and samples, as well as visual and digital information, obtained using the vehicles and sensors of the National Deep Submergence Facility (NDSF).
+During each expedition, NDSF provides a single copy of the full data distribution to the Chief Scientist and a copy to the shoreside Woods Hole Oceanographic Institution (WHOI) archive.
+The WHOI maintains an archive for oceanographic data and samples, as well as visual and digital information, obtained using the vehicles and sensors of the National Deep Submergence Facility (NDSF).
 The federal funding agencies that support the NDSF provide some funding to help support these archives.
-This archive policy is intended to allow the WHOI/NDSF to fulfill its commitment to properly documenting and preserving these data for future scientific, engineering, and educational use, without compromising the Principal Investigator's (PI) right to sole use of the data for scientific purposes during the two years following data acquisition.
+This archive policy is intended to allow the WHOI/NDSF to fulfill its commitment to properly documenting and preserving these data for future scientific, engineering, and educational use, without compromising the Principal Investigators’ (PIs) right to sole use of the data for scientific purposes during the two years following data acquisition.
 Changes and improvements in sensor technology, recording media, and operational characteristics of the NDSF vehicles will necessitate periodic updates of this archiving policy.
 Suggestions for policy improvements will be presented during WHOI/NDSF facilities reports at DeSSC meetings along with updates on the status of archived NDSF data.

 Science Party Responsibilities

 Each cruise that uses NDSF facilities has a Chief Scientist designated by agreement between the Principal Investigators and WHOI/NDSF prior to the cruise.
-The Chief Scientist acts on behalf of the Principal Investigators to:
+The Chief Scientist acts on behalf of the PIs to:

-- assure that all data are properly documented and distributed to Principal Investigators,
+• assure that all data are properly documented and distributed to PIs,

-- meet all requirements associated with foreign obligations for cruises that operate in the Exclusive Economic Zones of other nations.
+• meet all requirements associated with foreign obligations for cruises that operate in the Exclusive Economic Zones (EEZs) of other nations.

 A copy of this Archiving Policy will be provided to the Chief Scientist at the time that they are designated.
 PIs are responsible for archiving final data products and interpretations they create from data acquired with NDSF vehicles through the appropriate data repository.
 The Chief Scientist has the responsibility to assure that the entire shipboard scientific party is aware of this policy and their obligations with respect to data archiving.
 Data are made available to the scientific party during the cruise as agreed among WHOI/NDSF and the Chief Scientist.
 Access to archived data onshore is described below, see Post-Cruise Data Access and Archiving.

-When operating in the Exclusive Economic Zone of other nations, certain protocols and deliverable data products are part of the agreement the United States has with those nations when clearance is granted to conduct work in their waters.
+When operating in the EEZ of other nations, certain protocols and deliverable data products are part of the agreement the United States has with those nations when clearance is granted to conduct work in their waters.
 The Chief Scientist is responsible for meeting all the foreign obligations associated with the scientific data for their cruise.
-All principal investigators associated with a cruise are responsible for providing pertinent information to the Chief Scientist.
+All PIs associated with a cruise are responsible for providing pertinent information to the Chief Scientist.

 Data Acquired with NDSF Vehicles and Instruments